beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.0.1 ( 2021-11-01 ) =
+* Allow private libraries for unpaid accounts to be viewed in read-only mode.

 = 1.0.0 ( 2021-10-26 ) =
 * Assistant Pro is here!
 You can now organize your templates, images, svg artwork and colors into libraries that you can then access from all your WordPress sites.
 * Added profile menu to the libraries app.